stevecondylios/priceR/README.md

     ## 5 2010-01-05                    0.912011                    0.634840
     ## 6 2010-01-06                    0.920736                    0.639223

-..and how to plot exchange rates:
+And to plot the exchange rate data:

 ``` r
 library(ggplot2)